 A bruise forms when a blow breaks blood vessels near your skin's surface, allowing a small amount of blood to leak into the tissues under your skin.
 The trapped blood may cause a bruise that at first looks like a black-and-blue mark and then changes color as it heals.

 - Elevate the injured area.

-- You have unusually large or painful bruises — particularly if your bruises appear on your trunk, back or face, or seem to develop for no known reasons.
+- Have frequent, large or painful bruises, particularly if your bruises appear on your trunk, back or face, or seem to develop for no known reasons

-- You're experiencing abnormal bleeding elsewhere, such as from your nose or gums, or you notice blood in your eyes, stool or urine.
+- Are experiencing abnormal bleeding elsewhere, such as from your nose or gums

 - Suddenly begin bruising, but have no history of bruising

 - Have a family history of easy bruising or bleeding

 These signs and symptoms may indicate a more serious problem, such as a blood-clotting problem or blood-related disease.

 Oct.
 31, 2017

 - Muscle contusion (bruise).
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00341.
 Accessed Sept.
 14, 2017.

 - Approach to sports injuries.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/injuries-poisoning/sports-injury/approach-to-sports-injuries.
 Accessed Sept.
 14, 2017.